-- Generic name: Chlorpropamide (Brand name: Diabinese) – this is the only first-generation sulphonylureas available in the market.
-It has more side effects than other sulfonylureas, and its use is no longer recommendable.
+- Generic name: Chlorpropamide - Brand name: Diabinese – It is the only first-generation sulphonylureas in the market.
+It has more side effects than other sulfonylureas.
+And its use is no longer recommendable.

-- Generic name: Glyburide or glibenclamide (Brand name: Diabeta, Glynase and Micronase in the United States and Daonil, Semi-Daonil and Euglucon in the United Kingdom, Delmide in India, DiaBeta, Euglucon in Canada.)
+- Generic name: Glyburide or glibenclamide - Brand name: Diabeta, Glynase, and Micronase in the United States - Daonil, Semi-Daonil, and Euglucon in the United Kingdom - Delmide in India - DiaBeta, Euglucon in Canada.

 - Generic name: Glimepiride (Brand name: Amaryl, GLIMPID, GLIMY)

-- Generic name: Gliclazide (Brand name: Glizid, Glyloc and Reclide in India; Diamicron, Diamicron MR in Canada and Australia; Diamicron MR in Philippines.
-Many generic equivalents are also available, e.g. Glubitor-OD, Clizid.
+- Generic name: Gliclazide (Brand name: Glizid, Glyloc, and Reclide in India; Diamicron, Diamicron MR in Canada and Australia; Diamicron MR in the Philippines.
+Many generic equivalents are also available, e.g., Glubitor-OD, Clizid.

 - Available only in a generic form: Tolazamide, Tolbutamide